Legal Action Committee

 In addition to his academic work, Gleider served as legal officer (law clerk) for two judges at the International Court of Justice in The Hague, and was called to the Barreau du Québec and practised as a barrister at Fasken Martineau LLP.
 In addition to his LAC work, he occasionally consults for States, NGOs and arbitral investment tribunals.

-Russell is a barrister at Serle Court in London.
+Russell is a barrister in London.
 He specialises in business and human rights cases using both civil and criminal law.
 Russell qualified as a solicitor in 2008, and exercised advocacy rights as a solicitor-advocate in the disputes practice of a leading commercial law firm.
 In 2010-2011, he was selected to work as a judicial assistant to Lord Collins and Lord Wilson in the UK Supreme Court.
 Russell has experience before various international tribunals, most recently as the expert legal adviser to the Cambodian trial judges of the Khmer Rouge tribunals in Phnom Penh.
 Russell has published numerous blog posts, articles and a book chapter on aspects of international corporate liability for human rights violations.
 Russell is currently involved with academic research projects at the Universities of Oxford and Amsterdam.

 Dr Ioannis Kalpouzos